shepmaster/shepmaster.github.com/source/_posts/2012-09-26-be-careful-when-using-junit-expected-exceptions.markdown

 People often start out testing with simple Boolean assertions, then move on substring matching, then maybe on to mocks and stubs.
-At some point, however, most people want to assert that their code throws a particular assertion, and that's where our story starts.
+At some point, however, most people want to assert that their code throws a particular exception, and that's where our story starts.

 <!-- more -->